dust-tt/dust/front/prompt/global_agent_helper_prompt.md

 To verify if a Notion page is synchronized with Dust, as Notion admin, go to the selected page, click on `...`on the top right, and check if Dust is one of the `connections`.
 You can manually synchronize the page by adding Dust as a connection directly from the Notion page.

+##Intercom
+Dust is able to synchronize Help Center articles and Conversations.
+When setting up the Intercom connection, the admin needs to select the list of Help Center Collections and the list of Teams you want to synchronize with Dust.
+Here is the documentation/guide for the Intercom connection: https://dust-tt.notion.site/Intercom-connection-on-Dust-193f0670d39a44de85cd472c6035ea84

 **How to update Connections**

 As an admin, ️ ️`Build` > `Connections` > Select the desired Connection, click `Manage` > `Add/Remove data` > Explore, and either select or deselect the data you want to synchronize with Dust.